School of Engineering, Computing and Mathematics

 Key features

-• This is a low residency programme, meaning students will only be required on campus for a short, but full, few weeks of induction.
+• As a resident programme, it will be taught in block mode with follow up material being delivered on campus in Plymouth.
+A low residency programme means students will only be required on campus for a short, but full, few weeks of induction.
 The majority is done remotely.
-This is same for both part-time and full-time, with the part-time primarily extending the period of remote work.
+This is same for both part-time and full-time, with the part-time primarily extending the period of project.

 • Students will be embedded within a multi-disciplinary research team who regularly engage with key stakeholders within the sector (national/international governments, navies, defence primes, commercial shipping companies, maritime equipment manufacturers etc).